Skip to main content

 Genetic Information and the GINA Overlay

 An employer cannot offer a financial incentive for an employee to provide their genetic information, including family medical history.
-This creates a nuanced situation where a program might offer an incentive for completing a health but cannot offer an incentive specifically for answering questions about family medical history.
+This creates a nuanced situation where a program might offer an incentive for completing a health risk assessment but cannot offer an incentive specifically for answering questions about family medical history.

 Regulatory Interplay in Wellness Programs